Through the Blue

 GETTING THERE

 Sifnos is a nap of a two-and-a-half hour journey by fast-ferry from Athens’ Pireaus port.
-First stopping at Serifos, after Sifnos, the ferry boat continues onto Milos.
-While the island has no airport, you can first fly into Milos (a 40-minute ride away on a high-speed ferry) for the perfect island pairing.
-More island-pairing itineraries according to ferry links available can be viewed here.
+First stopping at Serifos, after Sifnos the boat continues onto Milos.
+While the island has no airport, you can also fly into Milos (a 40-minute ride away on a high-speed ferry) for a perfect island pairing.
+More island hopping itineraries according to ferry links available can be viewed here.

 Jul 06, 2022 0 comment